-More Chromebooks for more students in the Houston School District
+More Chromebooks for more students

-This allowed the foundation to add even more units for the fourth and fifth grade students.
+This allowed the foundation to add even more units for the fourth and fifth-grade students.
 The foundation was established in 2006, and 180 Chromebooks have been obtained through the program for students in the fourth grade up to the twelfth grade.

 “Having HHS alumni, like Bob Burch, local businesses and so many individuals step up to support the school through our foundation over the last decade has been an inspiration to see.
 A lot of progress has been made above and beyond what is corporated into the school’s annual budget each year.”

-Businesses and individuals all contributed to make this happen.
+Businesses and individuals all contributed to making this happen.
 The program has raised money to provide this amazing technology to students to encourage and improve learning.
 Students who don’t have Internet access can still use Chromebooks, as they have offline modes and apps available for students to work on homework or classwork, and then submit their work after they get a WiFi connection.

 Three new members were added to the staff recently, and more people means more support for the students.

-Chromebooks have been used in classrooms all over the nation.
+These laptops have been used in classrooms all over the nation.
 Students seem to respond well to them (video via Standard Middle School):

 Chromebooks for schools, classrooms, kids, and students is a bright idea

 This just goes to show how you don’t expensive systems for learning.
-Chromebooks make an excellent choice as they’re cheap and easy to use for students.
+They make an excellent choice as they’re cheap and easy to use for students.
 This is why Chromebooks are currently dominating the educational market more than the consumer market.
 As more and more schools join the league, Chromebooks are becoming more than just a “netbook.”

-For the typical user, it does everything you expect it to.
-For students, it does more than what typical classrooms demand out of their students.
+As for students, it does more than what typical classrooms demand out of their students.

 Docs, Slides, and Sheets are all substitutes for Microsoft Office, and they’re all free.
 It makes sense to make the switch to Chromebooks.
 More and more schools are getting with the program.

 Chromebooks offer a multitude of benefits of Windows.
 Schools using Chromebooks now is a common thing.
+(And for good reason.)